paulgovan/ReliaLearnR/README.md

 - `mtbf()` - mean time between failure
 - `fr()` - failure rate

+## Design

+The learning modules are designed to be interactive and engaging, with a focus on practical applications.
+Each module includes a mix of instructional content, code examples, and exercises to reinforce learning.
+The modules are self-paced, allowing learners to progress at their own speed.

+The original learning modules were provided in a series of workshops, where each workshop covered a specific module over a 1-2 hour period.
+These workshops were designed to be completed in a classroom setting with an instructor.
+The current version of the modules has been adapted for self-paced learning, but they can still be used in a classroom setting with an instructor.

+To adopt the modules for classroom use, instructors can either access them via the project website or install the package and use the functions directly.
+Instructors can also modify the modules to fit their specific needs, as the source code is available on the project repository.

 ## Motivation

 This project began as an effort to build upon a reliability program